maurofokker/spring-microservices-hystrix/README.md

     ```
     * `fallbackMethod` allow to specify a particular method to invoke in case client method call fails
     * when `http://localhost:8888/service` fails then `failover()` method will be called
+    * fallback method should have same parameters than source method
+  * Properties in `@HystrixCommand` can be modified using `commandProperties` element.
+[Reference](https://github.com/Netflix/Hystrix/wiki/Configuration)